cbayley-edu/portfolio-react/README.md

 #### There are convenient links across the top to allow you to quickly access the items mentioned above, or you can simply scroll down.
    ![navigation](/public/images/nav-bar.png)

 #### The work link will take you to My Portfolio where you can hover over any image to see a brief description.
-Use the Go to Website or View Repo to vist the application or see the code!
+Use the Go to Website or View Repo to visit the application or see the code!
    ![my portfolio](/public/images/my-portfolio.png)

 #### Clicking Contact will allow you to contact me through email or phone.
 From here you can also access various links as shown below.